Retrospective

 ignore (spawn @@ fun () -> echo client)

-You can achieve the same thing with Miou.call_cc.
+You can achieve the same thing with Miou.async.
 This function essentially does will more what our spawn does: it creates a new task that will run on the same thread using our scheduler.
 This type of task which coexists with others on the same thread is called a fiber.
-And, just like spawn, Miou.call_cc also returns a promise for this task.
+And, just like spawn, Miou.async also returns a promise for this task.
 In Miou, you're creating a child of your task, a subtask.

 The key difference with Miou, though, is that you can't forget your children!